dannycoates/poolee/readme.md

   , retryDelay: 20         // see below
   , maxRetries: 5          // see below
   , name: undefined        // optional string
-  }
+  , agentOptions: undefined// an object for passing options directly to the Http Agent }
 )
 ```